Chef Curtis & Team

 Chef and Owner

-Curtis Duffy is a three-Michelin-star chef, earning that recognition four straight years from 2015 to 2018.
+Curtis Duffy is a three-Michelin-starred chef, earning that recognition four straight years from 2015 to 2018.
 Chef’s latest restaurant, Ever, is his creative obsession.

 Duffy has earned numerous accolades, including Forbes Travel Guide’s Five-Star rating, AAA’s Five-Diamond rating, and the James Beard Foundation’s “Best Chef, Great Lakes” Award in 2016.